illiamanlau/Delibexplatform/README.md

 List of hate speech phrases of the Verenetti experiment.
 Empty lines and lines starting with `#` will be ignored.
 Please place each phrase in a different line.

+## `rooms.csv`

+CSV file describing all available rooms.
+Given by fields `id,title,description`. `id` will represent the name of the room.
+This way a room with `id == room1A` will be available at `https://delibexplatform.onrender.com/room1A`. `title` will represent the title in the room, `description` will represent the subtitle/description in it. **IMPORTANT NOTE:** This is a CSV file, so remember that commas can only appear when dividing the fields, not for the description.
+Please use a different marker for that.

 ## Outputs

 Can be seen in the `Output Explorer` tab